RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-18-Source-Control-Survey.md

 That's interesting.
 Ignite is not cheap, and this was a PowerShell specific session.
 With all the hoopla around technologies and processes that benefit from or even require source control, you would think a significant proportion of the audience might have raised their hands.

 I created a poorly thought out, informal survey, and pestered folks to participate.
-Thanks to everyone who participated!
+Thanks to everyone who helped out!
 My hope is that we might extract some insight, or at the very least, shine some light on and start a discussion around this important piece of the puzzle that many seem to be missing.

 ### Wait, Why Source Control?